emilelatour/edat/README.md

-# eeda
+# edat
-Emile's Exploratory Data Analysis - quick plots and tables of a data set
+Explore your data: quick plots and tables to explore and document the distributions of the variables in a data set.